bdpedigo/oss/documentation.md

 ### Generating the documentation

-To build the HTML documentation, enter:
+Now, lets see what the output of `sphinx` looks like.
+To build the HTML documentation,
+type:

     make html

 in the `doc/` directory.
 If all goes well, this will generate a `_build/html/` subdirectory containing the built documentation.
+You can open the HTML file `index.html` to see what the home page of your documentation will look like.
+You should notice a `License` link on the left hand side of the page.